Soft skills & personality

 Fitness:

 Do you know that?
 You jump from appointment to appointment, from day to day and from week to week – until the moment when you wonder why time has passed so quickly.
 The abundance of tasks in our lives makes for a fast pace that is difficult to escape if we don’t actively do so.
-It is therefore all the more important that you look for conscious moments in which you do NOTHING and pay attention to yourself, your body or your environment.
+That’s why it’s all the more important that you look for conscious moments when you do NOTHING and take care of yourself, your body or your environment.

 Set anchors in your daily routine in which you consciously perceive the moment.